daormar/debasher/doc/design_doc_resident.md

   actually exits. `SIGKILL`, used by `debasher_stop`'s hard kill, cannot be trapped and is unaffected by any of this.

+## `debasher_reset_resident`: a clean start

+`debasher_reset_resident -d <outdir> [--delete]` (`engine/debasher_reset_resident.sh`, installed in `bin`) resets a stopped resident program, so that the next `debasher_exec` on the same output directory starts every node as on its first run.
+A node keeps its state across runs in files that the engine does not reset (see "Ordered shutdown"): its checkpoints, its input log and its halted marker, in its execdir (Glossary), and the output directory of its process.
+The tool takes all of them away, for every task of every process, the `Supervisor` included, and leaves the output directory of each process empty, as the engine leaves it before a first run.

+- **The whole program, never one node.** A node that starts afresh numbers its channels from the start again (G5), and a reader that kept its own checkpoint would drop everything it sends as duplicates, having accepted higher numbers before.
+Resetting a node would mean resetting its readers, and theirs in turn.
+- **Set aside by default.** What it takes away is moved under `__reset__/<timestamp>/` in the program's output directory, each path kept relative to it (`__reset__/<timestamp>/__exec__/<process>/checkpoints`, `__reset__/<timestamp>/<process>/...`), since a checkpoint that is lost cannot be made again. `--delete` deletes it instead.
+- **Only a stopped program.** It refuses while any process of the program is running, as `debasher_exec` does.
+- **What it does not reach**: the files that a module writes outside the output directory of its process.

 # Channel kinds declared with the fifo

 The kind of every channel of a resident program, and its direction, are